SAIKIRANN226/AWS_DevOps_Notes/Ansible/Overview.md

   not download the file, instead it will show the content on the terminal.
 - But to download the file use "wget <paste_the_RAW_URL> or <normal_url>"
 - What is PUSH (Ansible) architecture in ansible ?
 Agent less
 - What is PULL (Chef) architecture in ansible, how do you configure PULL ?
-Need to install Agents
+Install Agents
 - Install ansible in ansible-server and connect to Node ? "ansible -i NodeIP, all -e ansible_user=centos -e ansible_password=DevOps321 -m ping" Hence connection is success between Ansible and Node.
 - Install nginx in Node from Ansible ? "ansible -i 34.203.214.64, all -e ansible_user=centos -e